AUCOHL/Fault/README.md

 For more options, you can invoke `(swift run Fault)|(fault) asm --help`.

 # License
-After this repository becomes public, the GNU Affero General Public License v3 (or later, at your option).
+After this repository becomes public, the GNU General Public License v3 (or later, at your option).
 See 'License'.

 # References
 - Z. Navabi, Digital System Test and Testable Design : Using Hdl Models and Architectures.
 2010;2011;.
 DOI: 10.1007/978-1-4419-7548-5.